Sciatica - Gallatin Valley Chiropractic of Bozeman

 What is Sciatica?

-The sciatic nerve, which is made up of 5 smaller nerves that exit your low back, is the longest and largest nerve in the body.
-It begins at your pelvis, and passes through your hip region and buttocks, before continuing down both legs.
+The sciatic nerve, which is made up of multiple nerve roots bundling together from your low back, is the longest and largest nerve in the body.
+It begins at your pelvis, and passes through your hip region and buttocks, before continuing down the leg on both sides.
 As it moves down each leg, the sciatic nerve branches out into smaller nerves.
 In addition to providing feeling to both your thighs, legs, ankles and feet, the smaller branches of the sciatic nerve control many of the muscles that make up the lower legs.

-Call us at 406-551-2177
+Call us at: 406-551-2177

 Schedule Online Here!